-Wah Eh Htoo is an advocacy coordinator in Burma with World Vision International, a global Christian relief, development and advocacy organization.
-His work focuses primarily on children's rights, child soldiers, and human trafficking issues, as well as capacity building for World Vision staff members and over 550 community based organizations.
-Previously he traveled throughout Burma as a communications expert, reporting on the acute poverty and needs faced by Burmese children.
-He was among the first responders for natural disasters as a member of World Vision’s emergency rapid response team, including following cyclone Nargis which killed more than 150,000 people in 2008.
-His stories and photos from Nargis-hit areas were published by leading international media, including CNN and BBC.
+Wah Eh Htoo works with the National Democratic Institute, which supports the country’s democratic transition.
+He works alongside national, regional, and state parliamentarians to build modern democratic institutions.
+Previously, Wah Eh Htoo worked as an advocacy coordinator in Burma with World Vision International, a global Christian relief, development, and advocacy organization.
+His work focused primarily on children's rights, child soldiers, and human trafficking issues, as well as capacity building for more than 550 community-based organizations.
+He also traveled throughout Burma as a communications expert, reporting on the acute poverty and needs of Burmese children.
+He was among the first responders for natural disasters as a member of World Vision’s emergency rapid response team, including Cyclone Nargis, which killed more than 150,000 people in 2008.
+His stories and photos from Nargis-affected areas were published by leading international media outlets including CNN and BBC.

-Wah Eh Htoo He began his professional life as a journalist with the Myanmar Times in 2003, during the height of Burma's military rule and media censorship.
-His stories mainly covered the lack of environmental conservation in Burma and the devastating impact on the country’s rich flora and fauna.
-He is an active member of the Karen Baptist Convention as well as a fellow with the DeBoer Fellowship.
+Wah Eh Htoo began his career as a journalist with the Myanmar Times in 2003, during the height of Burma's military rule and media censorship.
+His stories mainly covered the lack of environmental conservation in Burma and its devastating impact on the country’s rich flora and fauna.
+He is an active member of the Karen Baptist Convention and a fellow with the DeBoer Fellowship.